As I pick up my pen, it seems as if that 1st of November started like any other day.

-Being the know-it-all I was at the time, I would often contest these rules, stating that they felt one-sided, and left little room for negotiation.
-My mother would laugh; however, it was not a mocking laugh, but a whole-hearted laugh that could melt the coldest of hearts.
+Being the know-it-all I was at the time, I would often contest these rules, stating that they felt one-sided, leaving little room for fair negotiation or democracy.
+Mom would laugh; however, it was not a mocking laugh, but a whole-hearted laugh that could melt the coldest of hearts.
 I never had anything to say after that.
-I still do not know if it was because I was just a seven-year old boy or because I was too busy laughing along with her.
-Maybe it was a little bit of both.
+I never knew then if it was because I was just a seven-year old boy using big words or because I was too busy laughing along with her.
+In retrospect, it was definitely the latter.

-Once I was done brushing my teeth, my mother checked to be sure that I had done them properly.
+Once I was done brushing my teeth, Mom checked to be sure that I had done them properly.
 With silent approval, she would send me downstairs where she would do a last minute check to make sure that I was dressed appropriately for the weather.
 Sadly, her definition of appropriate clothing and mine were vastly different.
 They were so different in fact that her choices almost always resulted in me overheating.
-I understood it was better to be safe than sorry, but more importantly, I happened to like being able to breathe.
+I understood it was better to be safe than sorry, but to me being able to breathe comfortably was always much more important.
 Unfortunately, her choices of clothing rarely gave me that luxury.

-My mother always woke me up early because of everything we had to do.
-She always had perfect timing.
+Mom always woke me up early because of everything we had to do.
+She had perfect timing.
 Everything was calculated from the time it took me for my bath to the time allowed for my protests.

-Despite how early I was up, I was always happy.
+Despite how early I was up and about, I was genuinely happy.
 In fact, the earlier she woke me up, the happier I would be for it meant that I would get to spend more time with her.
 She was, of course, never allowed to know that.
 I had an image to preserve.
 What seven-year old boy in his right mind would admit to wanting to spend time with his mother?
-Again for appearances sake, I would always refuse to allow my mother to accompany me to school.
+Again for appearances sake, I would always refuse to allow Mom to accompany me to school.
 I was more than old enough to walk alone.
 In exchange, I would agree to let my sister take me since we went to the same school.
-In truth, now I wish my mother had come with me more often.
+In truth, now I wish Mom had walked me more often.

-I remember that that day was strange.
-I was uneasy from the moment I said good-bye to my mother at the door.
-So strong was that feeling that I remember being quiet at school.
+I remember the strangeness of that day.
+An uneasy feeling nestling itself in my gut from the moment I said good-bye to Mom at the door.
+I remember being quiet at school, lest the nausea overtake me.
 While a refreshing change for my teachers, it unnerved my friends.
 Quite frankly, it unnerved even me.
 I figured I would put that feeling to rest soon enough once I went back home for lunch.
 As the bell for lunch hour rang, I made my way to my locker where my sister was already waiting for me.
 She told me that she would be eating with friends.
-I agreed to relay the message.
+I agreed to relay the message dutifully.

 I had the goofiest grin on my face.
 I was free!
 Even if only for an hour or so, I would be away from school.
-I would also get the chance to see my mother, and if I was lucky enough, my aunt would be there too.
-I was as close and attached to her as I was to my mother.
+I would also get the chance to see Mom, and if I was lucky enough, my aunt would be there too.
+I was as close and attached to her as I was to Mom.
 She was dear to me to the point where I had once called her "Maman un" and my actual mother "Maman deux."
 It had made them laugh, which is all that really mattered to me.

 I turned the corner of my street; I could see a car parked in our driveway.
-My heart felt as if it was about to burst; it was my aunt's car.
+My heart felt as if it was about to burst; we didn’t own a car, so it had to be my aunt's.
 Even though I had just seen her the other day, it felt like we had been apart for too long.
 I quickened my pace to a slight jog.
-As I approached, I could see my mother just about ready to get inside the car.
+As I approached, I could see Mom just about ready to get inside the car.
 This confused me.
-My mother turned to me with a mixed expression.
-It was somewhere between relief at seeing me and an unspoken sadness.
-Too young to pick on such subtleties, I remained the oblivious child.
+Mom turned to me with a mixed expression.
+It was somewhere between relief at seeing me and an unspeakable sadness.
+Too young to pick on the implications of such complex emotions, I remained the oblivious child.

 Crossing what little distance remained between us, I gave her a big hug.
 Before anything else could be said, my aunt came from the house.
-She too wore a mixed expression.
+She too wore the same mixed expression.

 « Il faut y aller Viviane, » she said as she approached us.

-I could feel my mother let go of me reluctantly.
+I could feel Mom let go of me reluctantly.
 In that moment, I knew something was wrong.
 I became terrified.
 I felt it then and there that I would never see her again.
-As if reading my thoughts, my mother looked at me and said: « Soit brave, mon petit ange, je te reverrai. » The tears that welled in her eyes said otherwise.
+As if reading my thoughts, Mom looked at me and said: « Soit brave, mon petit ange, je te reverrai. » The tears that welled in her eyes said otherwise.